feizhang365/tablestruct2word/README.md

 ## export data table structure to office document

-   every project i need to export data table structure to office document, and this work need lost of time , so i wrote this code to help me.
+   every project i need to export data table structure to office document, and this takes time , so i wrote this code to help me.

 ## requirements

    * python3.6+
    * currently only support mysql